Fall Down. Get Back Up. Together: Why Accountability is Important for Developing Discipline

 Rain pelted the roof of my car.
-It was 5:55 a.m. on Monday, and my workout group was meeting in five minutes under a park pavilion .35 miles away.
-I didn’t want to get soaked before the sun came up, so I waited with the hope that the rain would let up.
+It was 5:55 a.m. on a Monday in 2021, and my workout group was meeting in five minutes under a park pavilion 0.35 miles away.
+I didn’t want to get soaked before the sun came up, so I waited with the hope that the rain would abate.

 As Rudd prepared his timer, he called out six exercises.
-We would do a minute of the first exercise; when the buzzer rang, we would do four burpees, then move on to the next exercise for a minute, then do four burpees, etc. On the seventh minute, we would rest.
-With other burpees before and after that every minute on the minute sufferfest, the 12 of us at the workout, ranging in age from 7 to 49, did 150 of burpees apiece, all before 6:15 a.m.
+We would do a minute of the first exercise, and when the buzzer rang, we would do four burpees, move on to the next exercise for a minute, do four burpees, etc. On the seventh minute, we would rest.
+With other burpees before and after that every-minute-on-the-minute sufferfest, the 12 of us at the workout, ranging in age from 7 to 49, did 150 burpees apiece, all before 6:15 a.m.

 It was not my idea of an ideal morning.
-But I was learning, or trying to at least, daily discipline, one burpee at a time.
+But I was developing—or trying to learn, at least—daily discipline, one burpee at a time.

-Our workout group, part of a nationwide network called F3 Nation, meets three times a week under normal circumstances.
+Our workout group, part of an international network called F3 Nation, meets three times a week under normal circumstances.
 But January was special, so we’ve gotten together even more.
-We dreamed up a challenge we called “Make America Burpee Again” (MABA): 3,100 burpees in the 31 days of January.
+We dreamed up a challenge we called “Make America Burpee Again” (MABA): 3,100 burpees in the 31 days of January 2021.
 More than 400 F3 men across the country signed up for the challenge with us.

-I initially saw MABA as a way to learn resilience, an always important trait that has become essential in the last year.
+I initially saw MABA as a way to learn resilience, an always-important trait that became essential in 2020.
 A burpee is resilience in shorts and a wicking shirt.
-To do a burpee, you put your hands on the ground, kick your legs out so you’re face down in a plank position, kick your legs back in, then jump up and clap your hands over your head.
+To do a burpee, you put your hands on the ground, kick your legs out so you’re face down in a plank position, lower and raise your body, kick your legs back in, jump up and clap your hands over your head.

 When you watch someone do a burpee, it looks like they are falling down and getting back up.
 The point of MABA was to fall down and get back up, together.
-We all needed to learn, or relearn, that after the nightmare that was 2020.
-But as MABA progressed, I saw in it the chance to learn a practical skill I have coveted for all of my adult life: daily discipline.
+We all needed to learn or relearn that after the nightmare that was 2020.
+But as MABA progressed, I saw in it the chance to develop a practical skill I have coveted for all of my adult life: daily discipline.

 I set it up that way because I thought it would attract more men than a strict adherence to a daily total.
-More important, it appealed more to me.
+More importantly, it appealed more to me.
 I knew I could do 3,100 burpees in a month.
 But I’ve never mastered the skill of daily discipline.
 I did not think I could do burpees every day.
-I would get bored, or busy, or lazy, or tired, or just not want to.
-I wanted an out.
+I would get bored, or busy, or lazy, or tired or just not want to.
+And I wanted an out.

 A few days into the challenge, Rudd and another MABA friend told me they were enjoying the challenge of trying to do 100 burpees every single day.
 That stung me.
 It made me realize I had repeated a mistake I have made over and over: I set a goal I knew I could reach and chickened out in setting a goal I might not reach.